DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kimmaske/README.md

 #Dismath Portfolio
 #Week 1
--We started of with the introduction of <b>Dismath</b> and we had a game starting with the Knight and Knaves.
-It was a fun game which encompasses the essence of this subject.
+<li>We started of with the introduction of <b>Dismath</b> and we had a game starting with the Knight and Knaves.
+It was a fun game which encompasses the essence of this subject.</li>
-- I discovered that this subject is purely based on Logic and on how we use our minds to understand the given problems given to us.
+<li>I discovered that this subject is purely based on Logic and on how we use our minds to understand the given problems given to us.</li>
-- This is a challenging subject and I would do my best to pass this subject.
+<li>This is a challenging subject and I would do my best to pass this subject. </li>

 #Week 2
--We had a formal introduction to <b>Propositional Logic </b>.
+<li>We had a formal introduction to <b>Propositional Logic </b>.</li>
   <b>Proposition</b> is a declarative statement that can either be <b>T(True)</b> or <b>F(False)</b> but not <b>BOTH!</b>.
   <b>Not Proposition</b> is an Imperative or Interrogative statement that is <b>neither</b> True or False.
   <b> Logical Connectives</b> and <b> Logical Operators </b> were also discussed.
 Shown in the Table below are the different Logical Connectives.